These are the 7 best moments, places and people (plus one animal) from my journey which I will never ever forget.

 6. The most inspiring people: The couple from Siberia

-I met the Russian couple when travelling in Palwan, the fifth largest island in the Philippines.
+I met the Russian couple when traveling in Palwan, the fifth-largest island in the Philippines.
 When I met them first – we happened to be on the same van on the way from Puerto Princesa to El Nido- they were tired after exhausting travel from their home in Siberia.
-As soon as we arrived, they went to the beach, had swim together and then they sat son on the beach, drinking beer (I bet it was Don Miguel) and hugging each other.
+As soon as we arrived, they went to the beach, had a swim together and then they sat son on the beach, drinking beer (I bet it was Don Miguel) and hugging each other.

 Read a fellow blogger’s post about things to know before visiting Palawan here.